Studded with brown sugar and pecans, this praline bacon is total salty sweet indulgence.

-Invented by Elizabeth’s restaurant in New Orleans, this easy concoction marries the savoury, salty glory of bacon with the brown sugar sweetness of praline candy.
-So it’s essentially crispy, salty, sweet, carmelised and candied bacon.
+Arguably invented by Elizabeth’s restaurant in New Orleans, this easy concoction marries the savoury, salty glory of bacon with the brown sugar sweetness of praline candy.
+So it’s essentially crispy, salty, sweet, carmelized and candied bacon.
 With pecans.
+The trick is to make sure you are using thin cut bacon, AND really letting it crisp up in the oven – otherwise it’s going to be floppy rather than candied.

 Preheat your oven to 200c/400f, and place your bacon on a baking tray lined with greaseproof paper.